-How to Keep Your Cats Away from Your Plants
+How to Keep Cats Away From Plants Safely

 Being both a plant lover and a cat owner can sometimes be frustrating.
 Your furry friend might see your beloved plants as a playground or a litter box.
 But don’t stress, we have a few methods for how you can keep Fluffy's paws away from your ferns.

-1. Train your cat to leave your plants alone: Cats are smart and easily trainable.
+Train your cat to leave your plants alone: Cats are smart and easily trainable.
 Use positive reinforcement when they ignore your plants and give them a distraction, to discourage playing with plants.
+If your cat is chewing on leaves due to boredom or stress, providing engaging toys and interactive playtime can help redirect their attention.
+By acknowledging these behaviors, you can deter cats from plants more effectively.

-4. Give them safe options: If your cat really enjoys a green snack, keep plants at home that are actually safe for that.
+Give them safe options: If your cat really enjoys a green snack, keep plants at home that are safe for that.
 Catnip or cat grass are great options.

-6. Avoid toxic plants: While this tip may seem obvious, cats are unique animals and may never bother your plants.
+Avoid toxic plants: While this tip may seem obvious, cats are unique animals and may never bother your plants.
 One day, you bring one home that isn’t cat-friendly, and they take a bite.
 Better to be safe and only bring home cat-safe options.
-We recommend spider plants, ferns or palms.

 By following these tips, you can create a safe environment where your plants and cats can coexist without any issues!